kiryaserg/zapp-pipes-provider/tutorial/provider-stepbystep.md

     posts: {
       description: 'retrieves a list of posts related to a specific category',
       params: {
-        url: 'url of the wordpress website you would like to use',
+        url: 'url of the wordpress website category page you would like to use', },
-        categories: 'comma separated category id'
     },
-    },
+  }
 ```

 Now you can open the provider's entrance point which is `index.js` under the `src/provider` folder.